tyconsulting/blog.tyang.github.io/_posts/2019-05-19-deploying-azure-policy-definitions-via-azure-devops-part-3.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>I created a variable group called “common”, stored a variable called ArtifactsFeedName in it.
+<p>I created a variable group called "common", stored a variable called ArtifactsFeedName in it.
 As the name suggests, the value is the name of your Azure Artifacts feed name.</p>
 <!-- /wp:paragraph -->

 <!-- wp:image {"linkDestination":"custom"} -->